Who's The Real Jeff Sessions? Two Hearings In 1986 Show A Conflicting Picture

 An incredulous Biden followed up: "So you can have a position adverse to security interests of the United States and not be un-American; is that what you're saying?"

-"Well I if you hold it in good faith, you're not an un-American person or an un-American organization.
+"Well, I, if you hold it in good faith, you're not an un-American person or an un-American organization.
 No sir," Sessions replied.

 "I am not a racist; I am not insensitive to blacks"